Acnologla/command-discord/readme.md

     token:"your bot token",
-    color:"65535", //optional color for  embeds in decimal (65535 default) path:"./commands", // path for commands folder, (./commands default) prefix:"h!", // prefix can be an array, (! default) prefixConfig:{
+    color:"65535", //optional color for  embeds in decimal (65535 default) path:"./commands", // path for commands folder, (./commands default) prefix:"h!", // prefix can be an array if you need multiple prefix, (! default) prefixConfig:{
          useUsername: true,
-          useMention true
+          useMention: true
     }, // if you dont want to use username or mention as an prefix put these false (default is true) external:[{
         key:"database",